7 Best Heating Options for Your Basement

 Wall and ceiling insulation is crucial to keeping the basement warm.
 Generally, the type of insulation to use is directed by how cold the surrounding environment is.
 It would be good to go for interior wall insulation options since they are ideal for waterproofing the walls.
 The popular options here include EPS, XPS, and mineral wood insulation materials, for they don’t absorb water and are very cost-effective.

 In most homes, there is already a heating system installed.
 Therefore, it’s preferable to work off your existing unit and extend it to your basement.
 The ductwork in your home is usually accessible from the basement and may seem easy to install; nevertheless, extension work is a rigorous exercise that requires the skills of HVAC experts to handle all the crucial aspects.
 The professionals will factor in the size and heating load required for your home before configuring the ductwork.
 Furthermore, extending your ductwork to your basement is bound to increase the resale value of your home.

 You can effectively heat your basement by utilizing your furnace.
 By adding more registers, it allows the warm air traveling the ductwork to as well enter the basement area.
 Similarly, adding more registers or vents requires the skills of AC experts.
 This option is ideal and cost-effective since the ductwork from your heater already exists in the basement.

-Ensuring that your basement is well heated while at the same time maintaining the safety of your home requires the expertise of companies such as Hansen Air Pros.
+Ensuring that your basement is well heated while at the same time maintaining the safety of your home requires the expertise of companies such as Hansen Super Techs.
 We proudly offer trusted solutions for residents of Alabama, Baldwin County, and the MS Coast.
 You can depend on our comprehensive heating, cooling, and indoor air quality services.
 We are dedicated to providing quality and durable solutions.
-Contact Hansen Air Pros today for more information.
+Contact Hansen Super Techs today for more information.